-Applications for the upcoming school year, TK - 8th grades, are accepted throughout the year.
-All applications will be evaluated.
+Applications for the upcoming school year are available two years before admission.
 1st - 8th grade applicants will be scheduled for a shadow day and assessed while on campus.
-1st - 8th grade acceptances are offered on a rolling schedule.
-Assessments for new kindergarten students will be scheduled on selected Saturdays in late winter and early spring.
+1st - 8th grade acceptances are offered on a rolling schedule, based on grade-level capacity.
+Offers are distributed as early as the fall prior to enrollment.

+Assessments for kindergarten students will be scheduled on selected Saturdays in late winter and early spring prior to fall enrollment.
 Student attendance at the assigned assessment session is mandatory.
 TK and K applications received after March will be assessed on an individual basis, if space is available.
 All applicants will be evaluated in four areas: academic readiness, social development, current teacher referral, and priority category (1.
 Sibling of enrolled TCS student or graduate; 2.
 Weekday School or Magnolia Preschool student; 3.
 FPCO Member; 4.
 Community).